pavelbely/mongo-adding-optimal-index-sample/README.md

 "totalDocsExamined" : 0,
 ```

-Congrats, comrade, you did a good job!
+Congrats, comrade, you did a great job!
+Even though adding of this index was pretty obvious since it included all the fields in the search query, it is good to make sure it actually was helpful.